WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 ---
 <a name="Exercise2"></a>
-### Exercise 2: Validate and Modify Data Using Server Scripts ###
+## Exercise 2: Validating Data Using Server Scripts ##

-In this exercise, you will download an app that stores data in memory, create a new mobile service, integrate the mobile service with the app, and then login to the Windows Azure Management Portal to view changes to data made when running the app.
+This exercise shows you how to leverage server scripts in Windows Azure Mobile Services.
+Server scripts are registered in a mobile service and can be used to perform a wide range of operations on data being inserted and updated, including validation and data modification.
+In this exercise, you will define and register server scripts that validate and modify data.
+Because the behavior of server side scripts often affects the client, you will also update your iOS app to take advantage of these new behaviors.

-### Task 1: Add validation###
+### Task 1 - Adding validation###

 It is always a good practice to validate the length of data that is submitted by users.
 First, you register a script that validates the length of string data sent to the mobile service and rejects strings that are too long, in this case longer than 10 characters.